OpenAPITools/openapi-generator/samples/client/petstore/swift/SwaggerClientTests/Pods/Alamofire/README.md

 #### Validating the Certificate Chain

 Pinning certificates and public keys both have the option of validating the certificate chain using the `validateCertificateChain` parameter.
-By setting this value to `true`, the full certificate chain will be evaluated in addition to performing a byte equality check against the pinned certficates or public keys.
+By setting this value to `true`, the full certificate chain will be evaluated in addition to performing a byte equality check against the pinned certificates or public keys.
 A value of `false` will skip the certificate chain validation, but will still perform the byte equality check.

 There are several cases where it may make sense to disable certificate chain validation.
 The most common use cases for disabling validation are self-signed and expired certificates.
 The evaluation would always fail in both of these cases, but the byte equality check will still ensure you are receiving the certificate you expect from the server.